2020 Asia Human-Computer Interaction Symposium (AHMIS 2020) will be held in Shanghai, China, 29-31 May , 2020.

 October 1, 2019 News!
 AHMIS 2020 is the workshop of BDE 2020, it will be held in Shanghai, China together with BDE 2020.

 The submitted papers will be peer reviewed by Technical Committee.
-All peer reviewed and accepted papers, after presentation, will be published into the BDE 2020 (ISBN: 978-1-4503-7722-5) conference proceedings, as one special session, which will be indexed by Ei Compendex and Scopus, and to be submitted and reviewed by Thomson Reuters Conference Proceedings Citation Index (CPCI).
+All peer reviewed and accepted papers, after presentation, will be published into the international conference proceedings, which will be indexed by Ei Compendex and Scopus, and to be submitted and reviewed by Thomson Reuters Conference Proceedings Citation Index (CPCI).

 AHMIS 2020 will feature a comprehensive technical program covering the latest research and innovation in Human-Computer Interaction Conference.
 The conference will bring together leading researchers, engineers and scientists in the domain of interest from around the world.
 Topics of interest for submission include, but are not limited to: